 HCTM 420 HIT Systems Integration and Interoperability • 5 Cr.

 Covers the details of healthcare technology standards and interoperability, as well as the processes to develop an integration plan, including systems customization, test plans, unit integration and system testing, and identification of roles and responsibilities of internal and external professionals during the integration phase.
-Prerequisite: Acceptance into program and completion of fundamentals pathway (IT 103, BTS 168 and PROG 100) or (HPRO 120, HCTM 301 and HCTM 302).
+Prerequisite: Acceptance into program, and completion of fundamentals pathway (IT 103, BTS 168 and BUSIT 103) or (HCTM 301, HCTM 302 and HCTM 380).

 After completing this class, students should be able to: